nhrones/BuenoCache-JS/readme.md

 ## About this Proof Of Concept demo

  - All data is persisted and hydrated as a single key-value record in IndexedDB.
  - The IndexedDB is managed by a worker thread.
-See: _./worker/idbWorker.js_
+See: _./js/idbWorker.js_
  - Data hydrates to an es6-Map using JSON.parse()
- - The Map data is persisted using JSON.stringyfy()
+ - The Map data is persisted in IndexedDB using JSON.stringyfy()
  - Any mutation to buenoCache triggers a flush of the full dataset to IndexedDB.
  - You'll notice a very resposive UI, as most data ops are on a worker thread.
  - I've tested with 5,000,000 records with no IndexedDB or UI issues.